Helping you grow closer to God

 And for the great majority of people in this room you’re the conduit of that love.

 Act four is how it all will end.
 It’s exciting, you get to the very end and there’s a book called The Revelation.
-It means what’s going to be unveiled.
+Kind of a neat title, isn’t it?
+The Revelation.
+In other words, it means what’s going to be unveiled.

 Often, in the Old Testament, God would tell us things that would happen seven hundred, a thousand, fifteen hundred years in advance down to the specifics, even naming names, empires that will happen, specific prophecy because He wants us to know this isn’t just a book.
-It’s not fiction, it’s life.
+This isn’t a paperback, it’s not fiction, it’s life.

 And so at the end of the book He tells us what’s going to happen forever in history.
 And it’s called restoration or consummation.
 Jesus is going to return and He promised He would make all things right in heaven and on earth.
 I mean, that’s hope!